Pelosi makes unannounced trip to Kyiv, becoming highest-ranking US official to meet with Zelensky since the war began – KION546

 “We are visiting you to say thank you for your fight for freedom, that we’re on a frontier of freedom and that your fight is a fight for everyone,” Pelosi said to Zelensky in the clip.
 “And so our commitment is to be there for you until the fight is done.”

-Her visit comes as the US and its allies are preparing to provide long-term support to Ukraine as Russia’s invasion of the nation drags on.
+Her visit comes as the US and its allies are stepping up to provide long-term support to Ukraine as the fighting rages on.

-Last week, responding to pleas from Zelensky, more than 40 nations agreed to streamline and speed up the delivery of weapons to Ukraine.
-“We’ve got to move at the speed of war,” Defense Secretary Lloyd Austin, who met with Zelensky in Kyiv with Secretary of State Antony Blinken last week, said.
+Last week, responding to pleas from Zelensky, a group of 40 nations gathered by the US in Germany agreed to streamline and expedite the delivery of weapons to Ukraine.
+“We’ve got to move at the speed of war,” said Defense Secretary Lloyd Austin, who met with Ukraine’s president in Kyiv with Secretary of State Antony Blinken last week.

+The House on Thursday passed legislation that would allow Biden to use a World War II-era law, known as the Lend-Lease Act of 1941, to swiftly supply weapons to Ukraine on loan.
+That law was originally created to help forces fighting Hitler, and reflects the urgency in Congress to support the Ukrainian armed forces.

-On Thursday, President Joe Biden asked Congress for a $33 billion supplemental funding bill aimed at supporting Ukraine over the next several months as Russia’s brutal and unrelenting war enters a new phase.
+President Joe Biden also asked Congress for a $33 billion supplemental funding bill to aid Ukraine over the next several months as Russia’s brutal and unrelenting war enters a new phase.
 Biden also outlined a proposal that would further pressure Russian oligarchs over the war in Ukraine, including using money from their seized assets to fund Ukraine’s defense.

 The package is significantly larger than the other packages that have been put forward, and is more than twice as much as the $13.6 billion infusion of military and humanitarian aid that Congress approved last month.

 Zelensky stressed the importance of the financial assistance in his meeting with Pelosi.
 “The signals that the United States and President Biden are giving today are very important.
-These are recent strong steps in defense and financial support for Ukraine,” Zelensky said.
+These are recent strong steps in defense and financial support for Ukraine, as well as decisions on Lend-Lease – we are grateful for that,” Zelensky said.

-The trip to Kyiv by Pelosi, who is second in line to succeed the president, signals a significant measure of commitment to supporting Ukraine from the most senior level of US leadership.
+The trip to Kyiv by Pelosi, who is second in line to succeed the president, marks a significant measure of commitment to supporting Ukraine from the most senior level of US leadership.

 “Our Congressional Delegation had the solemn opportunity and extraordinary honor of meeting with Ukrainian President Volodymyr Zelenskyy and other top Ukrainian officials in Kyiv,” according to the news release from Pelosi’s office.